cds-snc/notification-documentation/src/en/callbacks.md

 Callbacks can automate the production of a delivery receipt or persist the status of a notification to your database.

 A callback lets you receive messages about the state of notifications from GC Notify to a URL you choose.
 Callbacks are when GC Notify sends `POST` requests to your system.
-You can get callbacks when a text message or email you’ve sent is delivered or fails.
+You can get callbacks when an email or text message you’ve sent is delivered or fails.

 You'll need to provide a `Bearer` token, for security.
 We'll add this to the authorization header of the callback request.